Looking for Scottish baby names? Here we have 204 names for wee laddies and bonnie lassies. See any that strike your fancy?

 There are lots of reasons why you may want to give your bairn a Scottish baby name.

-So, without further delay, here are some of the most popular, classic, and ancient Scottish names for girls and boys.
-We hope you find one that is just perfect!
+So, without further delay, here are some of the most popular, classic, and traditional Scottish names for girls and boys.

 In this article: 📝

-- What is the most common Scottish baby name?
+- What is a popular Scottish name?

-- What are Scottish boy names?
+- What are Scottish names and meanings?

-What is the most common Scottish baby name?
+- What is the most Scottish name?

 The most common Scottish name for boys is Jack.
 A classic.

 While it might sound like a classic, 2021 is the first time Isla has ever topped the girl’s list.

-But there are more.
 Let’s take a look at the most popular Scottish baby names right now.

-Most popular names for girls in Scotland
+What are the most popular names for girls in Scotland?

 In truth, the most popular names for girls in Scotland right now are not specifically Scottish.